apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Hold Onto Your Hats: JWST Unveils Unprecedentedly Crisp View of Uranus And Its Rings**
+**Tougher French immigration bill passes, Macron's parliament majority wobbles**

-You can read more about it [here](https://www.sciencealert.com/hold-onto-your-hats-jwst-unveils-unprecedentedly-crisp-view-of-uranus-and-its-rings).
+You can read more about it [here](https://www.reuters.com/world/europe/france-lawmakers-seek-deal-tougher-migration-bill-2023-12-19/).

 ## Requirements
 - Python 3.8